FusionAuth/fusionauth-site/site/_posts/2020-08-20-building-profile-portal-with-flask-oauth-apis.md

   REDIRECT_URI='http://localhost:5000/callback'
 ```

-`CLIENT_ID` and `CLIENT_SECRET` are both available in the application you created previously.
-To get them now, go to "Applications" and click the green magnifying glass to view these values.
+`CLIENT_ID` and `CLIENT_SECRET` are both available in the application you created in previous tutorials.
+To retrieve them now, navigate to "Applications" and click the green magnifying glass to view these values:

 {% include _image.liquid src="/assets/img/blogs/flask-oauth-portal/application-screen-fusionauth.png" alt="Finding the client id and client secret values." class="img-fluid" figure=false %}

-The rest of the values are standard OAuth/OIDC endpoints as well as your Flask application.
-You should only need to modify them if you are running FusionAuth or your Flask servers at a different host.
+The rest of the configuration values are standard OAuth/OIDC endpoints as well as the URL of your Flask application.
+You should only need to modify those if you are running FusionAuth or flask on a different host or port.

-Let's update `index.html` too, to add links for login and registration:
+Let's update `index.html` as well, to add links for login and registration.
+Here's the new HTML:

 ```html
 <!doctype html>